 AI applications require a comprehensive set of platform services for processing data in batches, microbatches, real-time streams, and iteratively in memory across a cluster of servers to support data scientists testing analytic features and algorithms against production-scale data sets.
 Secure data handling is also required to ensure data is encrypted while in motion or at rest.
 The enterprise AI platform architecture should allow pluggability of these services without the need to alter application code.

 The architecture should also support data virtualization, allowing application developers to manipulate data without knowledge of the underlying data stores.
 The platform needs to support database technologies including relational data stores, distributed file systems, key-value stores, graph stores as well as legacy applications and systems such as SAP, OSIsoft PI, and SCADA systems.

-Enterprise Semantic Model
+Enterprise Object Model